 - I promise that I will aim for as close to perfection as is possible.

-If you feel that I might be the right fit for you and your project, please get in touch and we can have a chat about your needs.
+After all this, if you think I could be the right fit for you and your project, please get in touch and we can discuss your needs in more detail.